TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-The Secure Launch code failed to find a valid event log descriptor for a version 2.0 TPM or the event log descriptor is malformed.
-Usually this indicates there are incompatible versions of the pre-launch environment and the MLE kernel.
-The pre-launch environment and the kernel share a structure in the TXT heap and if this structure (the OS-MLE table) is mismatched, this error is often seen.
+Either the Secure Launch code failed to find a valid event log descriptor for a version 2.0 TPM, or the event log descriptor is malformed.
+Usually this indicates incompatible versions of the pre-launch environment and the MLE kernel.
+The pre-launch environment and the kernel share a structure in the TXT heap and if this structure (the OS-MLE table) is mismatched, this error is common.
 This TXT heap area is set up by the pre-launch environment, so the issue may originate there.
 It could also be the sign of an attempted attack.

 ======  ===========================